jitender0514/djnago-rename/README.rst

 ==============
-Rename Project
+Project Rename
 ==============

-RenameProject is a Django app to renaming the project of [boilerplate](https://github.com/jitender0514/django-boilerplate).
+ProjectRename is a Django app to renaming the project of [boilerplate](https://github.com/jitender0514/django-boilerplate).

 (Settings files name and strucure should be the same)